-Specific to students attending the After-School All-Stars (Tampa Bay) 21st CCLC Program, only the students regularly attending the 21st CCLC program (N=114) are explored regarding student impact data (as per the US Department of Education).
+Specific to students attending the Tampa After School All Stars (Memorial) 21st CCLC Program, only the students regularly attending the 21st CCLC program (N=150) are explored regarding student impact data (as per the US Department of Education).
 "Regularly participating" students are the only participants considered by the United States Department of Education as having received a sufficient dosage of afterschool programming for meaningful impact analysis.
 Students who did not attend at least 30 days of programming, as instructed by the United States Department of Education, are not considered when reporting any impact statistics for 21st CCLC.
-Moreover, regularly participating students that did not attend at least one day of 21st CCLC programming during the course of the academic year are excluded when exploring all academic impacts (e.g., FSA and FCAT outcomes).
+Moreover, regularly participating students that did not attend at least one day of 21st CCLC programming during the course of the academic year are excluded when exploring all academic impacts (e.g., FSA and SSA outcomes).

-Prior Year State Assessments (2015-2016)
+Prior Year State Assessments (2016-2017)

-As shown in Table 10-1, the After-School All-Stars (Tampa Bay) 21st CCLC Program successfully targeted and enrolled students with the highest educational needs based on prior year standardized assessment levels.
-It is important to note that not all students took the state assessments in 2015-2016.
-For instance, students that were not in Florida the prior year and students under third grade in 2016 would not have had the opportunity to take any version of the state assessments, students with significant disabilities precluding such testing are provided the Florida Alternative Assessment, and some students in higher grades are excused from the state assessment administration due to a variety of precipitating factors.
-The program was unable to obtain prior year FCAT Science levels on any of the secondary school student participants.
-This is not considered an issue within the evaluation, as the Science FCAT assessment is only provided in specific grade levels in Florida (end of 5th grade and end of 8th grade), such that very few (if any) students taking these FCAT in 2016 would also take the test in 2017 (i.e., only retained 5th or 8th graders).
-Without comparable scores across multiple years, it is less important for the program to collect prior year FCAT Science levels on the middle school students.
+As shown in Table 10-1, the Tampa After School All Stars (Memorial) 21st CCLC Program successfully targeted and enrolled students with the highest educational needs based on prior year standardized assessment levels.
+It is important to note that not all students took the state assessments in 2016-2017.
+For instance, students that were not in Florida the prior year and students under third grade in 2017 would not have had the opportunity to take any version of the state assessments, students with significant disabilities precluding such testing are provided the Florida Alternative Assessment, and some students in higher grades are excused from the state assessment administration due to a variety of precipitating factors.
+In addition, the Statewide Science Assessment (SSA/FCAT) is only provided in specific grade levels in Florida (end of 5th grade and end of 8th grade), such that very few (if any) students taking the Statewide Science Assessment in 2017 would also take the test in 2018 (i.e., only retained 5th graders or retained 8th graders).
+As such, in general, the Science SSA scores may not be appropriate to assess progress of the program in the summative evaluation (though are presented here as an established indicator of general baseline performance of the student participants).

-Of the 114 regularly participating students in the After-School All-Stars (Tampa Bay) 21st CCLC Program during the 2016-2017 program year, 50 (43.9%) received FSA reading scores and 47 (41.2%) received FSA mathematics scores.
-The program did not provide prior year results from FCAT 2.0 Science.
+Of the 150 regularly participating students in the Tampa After School All Stars (Memorial) 21st CCLC Program during the 2017-2018 program year, 129 (86.0%) received FSA reading scores and 137 (91.3%) received FSA mathematics scores, and 45 (81.8%) received Statewide Science Assessment scores.

 As shown in Table 10-1, the vast majority of the regularly participating 21st CCLC students with prior year state assessment levels were below the proficiency level established by the FLDOE - a common target population for 21st CCLC programs across the country.
-More specifically, 94.0% of the regularly participating students were below proficiency in reading/ELA (N=47 of 50) and 80.9% were below proficiency in mathematics (N=38 of 47).
-These proportions exceed Florida's proportions, demonstrating that the After-School All-Stars (Tampa Bay) 21st CCLC Program was more successful than most Florida programs in attracting and serving those students with the highest educational needs.
+More specifically, 76.0% of the regularly participating students were below proficiency in reading/ELA (N=98 of 129) 77.4% were below proficiency in mathematics (N=106 of 137); and 84.4% were below proficiency in science (N=38 of 45).
+These proportions exceed Florida's proportions, demonstrating that the Tampa After School All Stars (Memorial) 21st CCLC Program was more successful than most Florida programs in attracting and serving those students with the highest educational needs.
 These state assessment scores are important to establish a baseline of student achievement towards the end of the prior year and, with some level of accuracy, their baseline level for the present academic year.
 The program utilized such data to guide placement of students, selection of remedial activities, and implementation of the greatest level of differentiated instruction allowable within the highly structured 21st CCLC project-based learning model.